LamininSolutions/mfsql-connector/source/getting-started/next-steps-after-installation/index.rst

 Ready for real action
 ---------------------

 You are now ready for real action.
 Follow the section on using the Connector to plan and execute your application of the connector.
 This will provide more information on how to use this guide.

 Using example scripts
 ---------------------

 Examples scripts for the most common procedures and functions are included in the installation package.
-The scripts are prepared using a standard M-Files Sample vault and will include illustrations using objects from this vault.
+The scripts are also included as downloads in this guide in the sections where applicable.
+The scripts are prepared using a standard M-Files Sample vault and will include illustrations usingobjects from this vault.

 The scripts are located at:

 -  InstallationFolder\\Laminin Solutions\\MFSQL Connector Release
    4\\DatabaseName\\Example Scripts

 Open the scripts in SSMS.
 Follow the guidelines in the scripts to select the instructions in blocks rather than executing the entire script.

 Use the scripts in conjunction with this guide.
 The script only include a brief explanation or guide for the use of the different procedures and is not intended to replace this guide.